amitrajaraman/notes/hs-101/macro.md

 When MNCs pay more wage than the equilibrium rate, the market is not cleared.
 Since the supply of labour is fixed, a higher supply means lower demand.
 This results in unemployment.

 The unemployment caused by the time it takes workers to search for a job is called _frictional unemployment_, Economists call a change in the composition of demand among industries or regions a _sectoral shift_.
 Since sectoral shifts are always occurring, there is always frictional unemployment.
 In an attempt to reduce frictional unemployment, some policies inadvertently increase it instead.
 An example of this is _unemployment insurance_.
+In this, workers collect a fraction of their wages for a certain period after losing their jobs.

-Wage rigidty is the failure of wages to adjust until labour supply eqals the labour demand.
+Wage rigidity is the failure of wages to adjust until labour supply eqals the labour demand.
+The unemployment resulting from wage rigidity and job rationing is called _structural unemployment_.
+Workers are not unemployed because they cannot find a job that complements their skills, but because the labor supply is greater than the labor demand.
+This is the case because the real wage is stuck above the equilibrium level.
+Globalization is a major cause for increased competition around the world.
+Developing countries provide cheap labour so many companies relocate their manufacturing plants to these nations.
+So, workers who were previously involved in manufacturing may become unemployed.

 # Lecture 28